TeamREPENTOGON/REPENTOGON/documentation/docs/index.md

   * This can be clicked by the user to open a read-only (unless the console has already been opened by the player) version of the debug console to help show players what exactly is wrong.

 ## Console Error Flattening
  Multiple sequential instances of the same error will be flattened in the console (not the logs).
-Duplicate entries will be denoted with an (x2) (x3) etc next to the error.
+Duplicate entries will be denoted with an (x2) (x3) etc. next to the error.